open-sdr/openwifi/doc/README.md

 ### FPGA

-For FPGA itself, FPGA developer could use Xilinx ILA tools to spy on FPGA signals.
+For FPGA itself, FPGA developer could use Xilinx ILA tools to analyze FPGA signals.
+Spying on those state machines in xpu/tx_intf/rx_intf would be very helpful for understanding/debugging Wi-Fi low level funtionalities.